raffipython/sshdockerlab/README.md

 `python3 -V`

-Download and install lab files
+Download and install lab files (need sudo, it may prompt you for your password)

 `chmod +x ./sshdockerlab.py ; ./sshdockerlab.py -i`